Skip to main content

 4 mentions Positive Neutral Negative

 The humor in the game is highlighted through its character design, particularly the amusing blue cat, which adds a lighthearted touch to the overall experience.
-While some players find the game's difficulty amusingly polarizing, the humor is not the primary focus, with more emphasis placed on the engaging cutscenes and character interactions.
-Overall, the humor complements the game's aesthetic but does not overshadow its other elements.
+While some players find the game's difficulty amusingly frustrating, the cutscenes and character interactions provide a comedic contrast to the more serious gameplay elements.
+Overall, the humor seems to be a positive aspect, enhancing the enjoyment despite some criticisms of the game's linearity and map design.

 • “I think it's funny that everyone loves souls-like (I don't) but most of the reviews about the difficulty of this game are negative.”